BeataWereszczynska/T1wIR_to_T1wSR/README.md

 The script can also be used for calculating T<sub>1</sub> and M<sub>0</sub> maps without calculating theoretical images.

 I am aware that the script would be more useful if it calculated IR images from SR data as it would allow to save time during the data acquisition.
-I will gladly create such version when sample SR data are provided.
+I will gladly create such version when sample SR data is provided.

 ![Graphical abstract](graph_abst.png)